kdubb1337/stream8.js/README.md

 <h3>What does it do?</h3>
 I love examples.

-Example1: Calculate the average salary of people in the HR deparement. <i>people</i> is an array of objects like this {department:"myDepartment",salary:52000}
+Example 1: Calculate the average salary of people in the HR deparement. <i>people</i> is an array of objects like this {department:"myDepartment",salary:52000}
 <pre><code>var averageSalary = people.stream()
 		.filter(function(val) {
 			return val.department == 'HR';